-Buying a REO or foreclosure in Oklahoma City
+Buying a foreclosure or REO property in

-What is an REO?
+What's an REO?

 Are REO's a bargain in Oklahoma City?

-Ready to make an offer?
+Time to make an offer?